 by Christy Anderson

-The Number of Books at Home Predicts a Child’s Educational Success
+The Number of Books at Home Impact a Child’s Educational Success

 It has long been asserted that parents’ education is the primary factor in predicting the future education level of a child.
 But in a long-term, worldwide study published in the journal Research in Social Stratification and Mobility, neither parents’ education nor their socio-economic status could more profoundly predict the educational success of a child than did the actual number of books in their house.